The New Definition of a Mental Disorder

 Posted Jul 23, 2013

-See how easy the definers of non-existing mental disorder have it.
+See how easy the definers of non-existing mental disorders have it.
 First they define it one way, as they did in the DSM-4: “A mental disorder is a clinically significant behavioral or psychological syndrome or pattern that occurs in an individual and that is associated with present distress or disability or with a significantly increased risk of suffering death, pain, disability, or an important loss of freedom.”

 "A mental disorder is a syndrome characterized by clinically significant disturbance in an individual's cognition, emotion regulation, or behavior that reflects a dysfunction in the psychological, biological, or developmental processes underlying mental functioning.
 Mental disorders are usually associated with significant distress in social, occupational, or other important activities.
 An expectable or culturally approved response to a common stressor or loss, such as the death of a loved one, is not a mental disorder.
 Socially deviant behavior (e.g., political, religious, or sexual) and conflicts that are primarily between the individual and society are not mental disorders unless the deviance or conflict results from a dysfunction in the individual, as described above."